ThomasMarches/MUL_my_defender_2019/README.md

 Welcome to my Defender,
 a tower defense game made with CSFML where your goal is to build tower and protect your base from waves of ennemy !

+If you want to custom your game, your map, and your towers, head to the legend.md file.
+You can also head to the doc.md file to see different informations about the different towers and ennemies that the game contains.

 ### Windows Installer

 Use [this](https://dev.mysql.com/get/Downloads/MySQLInstaller/mysql-installer-web-community-8.0.18.0.msi) install